-A Permit must be obtained as set out in subclause 23(2) of the Local Law including to remove or Prune a Classified Tree or to carry out Works within the Tree Protection Zone of a Classified Tree or a tree which requires to be planted as a condition of a Permit or a direction in a Notice to Comply.
+A Permit must be obtained as set out in subclause 23(2) of the Local Law, including to remove or Prune a Classified Tree or to carry out Works within the Tree Protection Zone of a Classified Tree or a tree which requires to be planted as a condition of a Permit or a direction in a Notice to Comply.

-The circumstances where a Permit is not required are set out in subclauses 23(3) - (9) of the Local Law, including:
+The circumstances where a Permit is not required are set out in subclauses 23(3) - (6) of the Local Law, including:

-- where Pruning is limited to 10% of the trees volume and branches less than 100 millimetres in circumference; or - to control an immediate danger to life or property.
+- where Pruning is limited to 10% of the tree canopy volume and branches less than 100 millimetres in circumference at the point of attachment; or - to control an immediate danger to life or property.